trane-project/trane-music/courses/minor_scale/lesson_B/exercise_5/back.md

-The note in degree number 5 of the B minor scale is F♯.
+The note in degree number 5 of the B Minor scale is F♯.